michellab/BioSimSpace/paper/paper.md

 node.validate()
 ```

-Figure 3 shows how the `allowed=BSS.IO.fileFormats()` argument is translated into a dropdown menu for the Jupyter GUI (top), or using the _choices_ option of argparse on the command-line (bottom).
+Figure 3 shows how the `allowed=BSS.IO.fileFormats()` argument is translated into a dropdown menu for the Jupyter GUI (top), or using the _choices_ option of argparse to display the available options on the command-line (bottom).
 This means that the script is adaptive to the support of additional file parsers in future without need for modification.

 ![BioSimSpace nodes are adaptive to new functionality without modification.](figures/fig3.png)